-Complexity of the developed algorithm is slightly

-increased due to the need for updating matrices A and E and also due to the more flexible structure.
-This overhead is partly counterbalanced by the faster training process (in all experiments there was a decrease in epochs number around 20%) since updating neuron positions clearly improves training time (requires less epochs) but for memory intensive tasks (like big datasets) this might be become a drawback for the algorithm.
+Complexity of the developed algorithm is slightly increased due to the need for updating matrices A and E and also due to the more flexible structure.
+This overhead is counterbalanced by the faster training process (in all experiments there was a decrease in epochs number around 20%) since updating neuron positions clearly improves training time (requires less epochs) and for memory intensive tasks like the processing of textual datasets algorithm performed fast enough.

-5 CONCLUSION
+5 Conclusion

-In this paper we presented AMSOM, an extension to original SOM algorithm which allows neurons to change positions according to a similar competitive technique used in classic SOM training.
-Moreover, neurons can be added or removed during this "double" training process allowing for a more flexible structure grid which is able to represent the dataset more efficiently.
-Experimental results on different datasets improve performance of AMSOM compared to classic SOM algorithm.
-AMSOM produces better reference vectors by reducing the quantization error, topology is preserved through the neuron moving by significantly reducing the Topographic Error and the visualization result matches as much as possible the original dataset partitions.
-Also, AMSOM produces fewer nodes with no significant effect while at the same time it reduces required number of epochs.
+In this paper we presented AMSOM, a novel algorithm to perform visual clustering which extends SOM competitive learning in the output space.
+Neuron positions may change during this "double" training process and the number of neurons can be adjusted (addition or removal).
+These innovations allow a more flexible structure grid which has the ability to represent the dataset more efficiently.
+Experimental results on different datasets (with different characteristics in regard to dimensionality, number of latent classes and origin of the data) show improvement in the performance of AM-SOM against classic SOM algorithm.
+AMSOM produces better reference vectors by reducing the Quantization Error, topology is preserved through the neuron moving by significantly reducing the Topographic Error and the visualization result matches as much as possible the original dataset partitions.
+Also, AMSOM produces fewer nodes with no significant effect while at the same time it reduces required number of training epochs.
+Finally, AMSOM provides a framework to directly estimate the optimal number of clusters in the dataset with accurate quantitative and qualitative results.